tkmfujise/ReDScribe/README.md

 ## Installation
 1. Download the zip from the release.
-2. Extract the zip and place the `redscribe` directory into the `(Your godot project root)/addons` directory.
+2. Extract the zip and place the `redscribe` directory into `(Your godot project root)/addons` directory.
 3. Open the project settings and enable `ReDScribe`.